-Many ottomans serve as not only a resting place for tired feet but also as extra storage and coffee tables.
-Sometimes, the top comes off to reveal that the other side is wood or plastic – perfect for a coffee table.
-It may also be hollowed out in the middle for blanket and pillow storage.
+Many ottomans serve not only as a resting place for tired feet, but also as extra storage and a coffee table.

-The dining area in your home can be a great place for your family to connect.
-As you enjoy meals, you should sit in comfort so that you can focus on the people who surround you.
-That’s why it’s important to find the perfect dining room chairs.
+The dining area in a home can be a great place for a family to connect.
+As you enjoy meals together, you should sit in comfort to focus on the people around you.
+That’s why it’s important to find the perfect dining room chairs in style and comfort.

 1. Bar Stool

 There are many types of bar stools to choose from.
 You most likely need bar stools to fit in this space if you have a high-top table or an island with an overhang.
 Bar stools can come in many different heights, so it’s crucial for you to measure your table or counter before purchasing barstools.

 For a mid-century look at your dining room table, you can choose chairs in the wishbone style.
 A wishbone chair, with a cushioned or wicker seat, is often made from wood.
 Their defining characteristic is the support up the middle of the back that splits like a wishbone shape.

 These styles also curve around the back to add extra support.
 The Wishbone chair typically comes in neutral colors, but you can find them in bright colors as well.

 A ghost chair isn’t haunted; it’s just made from clear plastic; contemporary plastic furniture.
 Ghost chairs are the perfect dining room accessories for any ultra-modern home.
 You can purchase these chairs with or without arms, in sets of two and four, and in varying heights.